Duc-python/cf-clearance-scraper/README.md

 ### How Do I Set The Timeout Time?
 You can give the variable process.env.timeOut a value in milliseconds.
 The default is 60000.

+### How Do I Run The Browser Headlessly?
+Set the environment variable `HEADLESS` to `true` to run without opening a visible browser window.

+### Can I Specify A Custom User Agent?
+Yes.
+Pass the `userAgent` field in the JSON body of your request and the browser will use it when visiting the page.

 ## Disclaimer of Liability
 This repository was created purely for testing and training purposes.
 The user is responsible for any prohibited liability that may arise from its use.